Condom use among transgender people

 If there are subnational data available, please provide the disaggregation by administrative area, city, or site in the space provided.
 Submit the digital version of any available survey reports using the upload tool.

 For transgender people, condom use at last sexual intercourse or anal sex with any partner indicates well the overall levels of and trends in protected and unprotected sex in this population.
-In countries in which transgender people in the subpopulation surveyed are likely to have partners of both sexes (including transgender people), condom use with female, male and transgender partners should be investigated.
+In countries in which transgender people in the subpopulation surveyed are likely to have cis-and trans-gendered partners, condom use with female, male and transgender partners should be investigated.
 In these cases, data on condom use should always be presented separately for female, male and transgender partners.

 This indicator asks about sexual intercourse or anal sex in the past six months.
 If you have data available on another time period, such as the last three or 12 months, please include this additional data in the comments section of the reporting tool.